alinex/node-validator/doc/architecture.md

 - has readable code
 - will also check the schema definition
 - parts can be linked and cloned
+- references are a core element fully supported

 This schema can describe itself human readable and can be given a data structure to validate.
 It will run asynchronously over the data structure to check and optimize